Idem sonans

-Idem sonans is a legal doctrine whereby a person's identity is presumed to be known despite the misspelling of his or her name, if the misspelled name sounds the same when pronounced.
+Idem sonans is a legal doctrine whereby a person's identity is presumed to be known despite the misspelling of their name, if the misspelled name sounds the same when pronounced.
 Such similar-sounding words are called homonyms, while similar-sounding phrases or names are holorimes.

-In Latin it means "sounding the same."
+In Latin, it means "sounding the same."
 Some examples are Seagrave/Segrave, Hutson/Hudson, Coonrad/Conrad, Keen/Keene, and Diadema/Deadema.

 In the reported cases, the doctrine usually comes up in civil cases involving enforcement of judgments, in which a purported judgment debtor or another person claiming to have a higher-priority lien against the debtor's assets argues that a judgment is unenforceable against them because the judgment debtor's name was misspelled.
 The doctrine also comes up in criminal cases in which the defendant claims that the operative pleading failed to adequately identify one or more persons (usually the defendant or the victim).